thorimur/mathematica-garden/README.md

 Each folder also contains a `README.md` giving some context to the notebook or package—when is it from, what became of it, etc. Some packages and notebooks are WIPs, or from a while ago, or served a specific purpose.
 All that is in the `README`.

+The `media` folder holds exported media from the notebook or package which I display in the `README`.

 ## Directory

 ### Notebooks